It's Friday the 13th: to Celebrate, here's 13 FMLs, Superstitions... and Black Cats!

 13 - Friday the 13th is also of course a movie franchise

 Everyone knows Jason Voorhees, the hockey mask-sporting killer.
 It's thanks to these movies that the Friday the 13th tradition has been kept alive.
 Associating a date to a horror movie is surefire way to make a particular day scarier than the others amongst people who have a tendency to freak out at the slightest thing.
+That's why next year, 2020, will be the scariest movie of them all.

 (The subway today)